ojiofong/ojiofong.github.io/_posts/2016-08-29-android-thread-pool.md

 <script src="https://gist.github.com/ojiofong/4b8bd2edce4644fa734634caaab3d222.js"></script>

-The Activity class is accompanied by a very simple layout.
-It's optional to include it but for the sake of convenience I will include the snippet below.
+The Activity class is accompanied by a simple layout.
+It is optional to include it here, but for the sake of convenience I will include it below.

 <script src="https://gist.github.com/ojiofong/1ee09c2759b5ff93993f6eef12ce8e2c.js"></script>

 ### More threads are not always good

 More threads are not always good because CPU can only execute a certain number of threads in parallel.
 Once we exceed that number, CPU has to make some expensive calculation to decide which thread should get assigned based on priority.
-Depending on the number of excess unnecessary threads, your program can hit a break even point where it is not any faster.
+Depending on the number of excess unnecessary threads, your program can hit a break even point where it is not any faster, if not slower.
 In addition, threads are associated with a minimum memory overhead of 64k that can add up quickly.

 It is usually recommend to allocate threads based on the number of available cores.
 This is achieved in Java via: